G8TIC/radar/README.md

 by emailing info@1090mhz.uk or by messaging me (Mike Tubby) on Discord.

-### Secure pass-phrases
+### Pass phrase

-The UDP/IP forwarding protocol digitally signs each packet using a truncated HMAC-SHA256 which protects against message corruption, forgery and replay attacks.
+The UDP/IP forwarding protocol digitally signs each packet using a truncated HMAC-SHA256 which protects against message corruption in transit, forgery and replay attacks.

-If you haven't been given a pass-phrase when you run setup you can skip this and the system will use the default pass-phrase 'secret'.
+If you haven't been given a pass phrase when you run setup you can skip this and the system will use the default phrase 'secret'.

-We might contact you to ask you to use a new pre-shared key (passphrase known to you and us only) to secure the feed in which case you'll need to run setup again or manually edit the configiration.
+We might contact you to ask you to use a new pass phrase (known only to you and us) to secure the feed in which case you'll need to run setup again or manually edit the configuration file `/etc/default/radar` and edit the `-p` option to change the pass phrase.

 ## Configuration